First-time buyers’ guide to styling your new home

 Increasing the value of your first home is easier than you think.
 Follow our first home buyers guide to transforming your new property into a stylish home and long-term investment.
-We spoke with a proud first-time buyer, Laura Barnard, Arlo & Jacob’s Head of Product, about how to add value to your new home with some easy décor tips.
+We spoke with a proud first-time buyer, Laura Barnard, Arlo & Jacob’s Head of Product (Buying and Merchandising Manager) about how to add value to your new home with some easy décor tips.

 Steps to decorating a new home for first time home buyers